GPM Publication · Free Resource

-The Professional Standard for Regenerative Leadership | A Free Resource!
+The Professional Standard for Regenerative Leadership

+This is not another sustainability book.
+It is a line in the sand for business.
 Most sustainability guidance tells you what to care about.
 This one tells you what to do — and what to refuse.

 Sustainability in Practice is a practitioner’s guide for professionals who work inside real organizations with real constraints, and who need more than aspiration.
 It defines competent sustainability practice in plain terms: what must be assessed, what must be documented, what interventions require justification, and when a practitioner must push back, escalate, or walk away.